Dacians I

 What does "available" mean when I gain 1 available infantry?

-An available unit is a unit not forbidden by your nation and supported by your structures (Barracks, Dockyard, etc.).
+An available unit is one not forbidden by your nation and supported by your structures such as a Barracks.
 You must have the appropriate structure to gain that unit type.

 If I have no Barracks, do I get nothing when I choose or change my government?